-In Need of a Child Relocation Attorney in Greenville?
+In Need of a Child Relocation Lawyers in Greenville?

 At the David W. Martin Law Group, our child relocation attorneys in Greenville know that when one parent is awarded primary custody of their child(ren), circumstances may arise when he or she needs to move from one location to another — taking the kids with them.